clulab/fatdynet/README.md

 **Note:** You need to install the dynet libraries to use this project.
 Luckily, there are precompiled versions available so that you probably don't have to build them yourself.
-If you are using a Mac, libdynet.dylib is already included with the project and you can proceed with the cloned project.
+If you are using a Mac, libdynet.dylib is already included in this repo and you can proceed with the cloned project.
 For Linux, please visit [our drive](https://drive.google.com/open?id=1LcA6-SHN_Yj2nLq7zC5EayUY_vhBtlqi), download `libdynet.so`, and place it in the project directory.

 The source code used for the libraries of this project is